Tenant Eviction: 3 Things You Need To Know

 There are a variety of reasons why a landlord might want to regain possession of a property.
 A tenant may have breached the terms of their tenancy by not paying rent or causing damage beyond that expected through general wear and tear.
 Alternatively, the landlord might simply need the property back to sell or use themselves.

 Eviction is a complicated process.
 It can take time and money and tends to be frustrating for landlords.
 If the proper legal steps have not been taken, even requesting the tenant to vacate can be considered harassment.
-It is important to understand the procedure and what to do in the event of difficulty and it is therefore advisable to employ the services of housing litigation solicitors.
+It is important to understand the procedure and what to do in the event of difficulty and it is therefore advisable to employ the services of a good housing litigation solicitor.

 Information and recommendations regarding tenant eviction is available.
 Simply asking tenants to leave is against the law and could be detrimental to a case when applying for a possession order.
 Specific legal guidelines must be followed in the eviction process.
 Tenants can only lawfully be evicted by obtaining a possession order through the county court, following the issue of a Section 8 or Section 21 Notice.